Charity is at the heart of what we do

 In 2016, the Province of Durham was awarded the Grand Patron Gold status in the Mark Benevolent Fund.
 Durham is only the second Province to receive Grand Patron Gold status.

 The Most Worshipful Pro Grand Master, Richard Victor Wallis JP was pleased to accept the invitation of the Provincial Grand Master to attend the especial Meeting of Provincial Grand Lodge of Durham, on the 29 November 2016 at the Lancastrian Suite, Dunston, Gateshead.
 The theme on this memorable occasion was the celebration of the Province of Durham attaining Grand Patron Gold status in the Mark Benevolent Fund.

 During the meeting Richard Victor Wallis,JP was delighted to be able to make the presentation of the Grand Patron Gold Award collarettes personally to each Mark and Royal Ark Mariner Lodge from the Provincial Grand Lodge of Durham.
 Never before had 67 Grand Patron Gold Collarettes been presented in one year which is outstanding in the 148 year history of the Mark Benevolent Fund.

 During the Centenary year of the Province of Durham, we are running the Centenary Fund to generate funds, which are being matched by the Durham Provincial Benevolent Committee to provide donations to worthy causes supporting young people.
 Each Lodge will be able to nominate causes and will be able to present the donations directly on behalf of the Benevolent Fund / Centenary Fund.
 It is hoped to exceed £60,000 which will enable up to £1000 to be presented by each Lodge.
-More news will be announced as we close in on our centenary in 2020.
+Click HERE to find out how we did.